Alexander Y. Walley MD

 Biography

 Dr. Walley is a founding director of the Grayken Addiction Medicine Fellowship.
 From 2011 to 2022, 20 addiction specialists graduated, 6 of whom serve as directors for addiction medicine fellowships, 13 are faculty at medical schools, 9 at Boston University School of Medicine.
 He was a founding board member and treasurer of the Addiction Medicine Fellowship Director’s Association 2016-2019 and American College of Academic Addiction Medicine (ACAAM) starting in 2019.
-He is currently the president-elect for ACAAM.
-With his mentor, Dr. Jeffrey Samet, he is multi-PI on the NIDA-funded R25 Clinical Addiction Research and Education Program, which produces the Chief Resident and Fellow Immersion Training programs.
+He is currently the president for ACAAM for 2023-2025.
+With his mentor, Dr. Jeffrey Samet, he is multi-PI on the NIDA-funded R25 Clinical Addiction Research and Education Program, which supports the Chief Resident and Fellow Immersion Training and the CARE Faculty Scholar programs.

 Dr. Walley provides primary care and addiction medicine consultations in the HIV primary care clinic at Chobanian and Avedisian School of Medicine/BMC.
 He founded BMC’s inpatient Addiction Consult Service in 2015 and the Faster Paths low-barrier access substance use clinic in 2016.
 He previously was a site medical director for opioid treatment programs in Boston from 2007 to 2016.
-He serves as the medical director for the Massachusetts Department of Public Health’s Bureau of Substance Addiction Services and the Overdose Prevention Program.
+He serves as the medical director for the Massachusetts Department of Public Health’s Bureau of Substance Addiction Services, the Overdose Prevention Program, and the SafeSpot Overdose Prevention Hotline.
 Since 2007, the MDPH program has trained and equipped over 100,000 people in Massachusetts’s communities with naloxone rescue kits, including people at-risk for overdose and their social networks.

 Education

-Medicine-Internal, MD, Johns Hopkins University School of Medicine, 2002
+Medicine-Internal, MD, Johns Hopkins University School of Medicine

-Epidemiology, MSc, Boston University School of Public Health, 2007
+Epidemiology, MSc, Boston University School of Public Health

 Publications